kcrca/pynecraft/docs/index.rst

         pack = DataPack('my_pack', minecraft_saves / 'my_pack_world')

 This creates a data pack named ``my_pack`` that will get saved in the minecraft world ``my_pack_world``.
-This is often useful for testing, because you can then go into that world and test the pack.
+You can then go into that world and use or test the pack.
+But you can use any directory, not just a save.
-Any directory will work.

 Each pack has a top-level ``functions`` directory, which can have one level of function directories beneath it (that's the current